Vermiculite

 Vermiculite is a hydrous phyllosilicate mineral which undergoes significant expansion when heated.
-Exfoliation occurs when the mineral is heated sufficiently, and commercial furnaces can routinely produce this effect.
+Exfoliation occurs when the mineral is heated sufficiently; commercial furnaces can routinely produce this effect.
 Vermiculite forms by the weathering or hydrothermal alteration of biotite or phlogopite.

-Large commercial vermiculite mines currently exist in the United States, Russia, South Africa, China, and Brazil.
+Large commercial vermiculite mines exist in the United States, Russia, South Africa, China, and Brazil.

 Occurrence

 Vermiculite was first described in 1824 for an occurrence in Millbury, Massachusetts.
-Its name is from Latin vermiculare, "to breed worms", for the manner in which it exfoliates when heated.
+Its name is from the Latin vermiculare, "to breed worms", for the manner in which it exfoliates when heated.

 It typically occurs as an alteration product at the contact between felsic and mafic or ultramafic rocks such as pyroxenites and dunites.
 It also occurs in carbonatites and metamorphosed magnesium-rich limestone.
 Associated mineral phases include: corundum, apatite, serpentine, and talc.
 It occurs interlayered with chlorite, biotite and phlogopite.

 Structure

 Vermiculite is a 2:1 clay, meaning it has two tetrahedral sheets for every one octahedral sheet.
 It is a limited-expansion clay with a medium shrink–swell capacity.
 Vermiculite has a high cation-exchange capacity (CEC) at 100–150 meq/100 g.
 Vermiculite clays are weathered micas in which the potassium ions between the molecular sheets are replaced by magnesium and iron ions.